Phone Phone: +1 917 639 5728

 • Year 12 and Year 13 also known as Sixth Form or Lower and Upper Sixth (16 years old to 18 years old).

-The United Kingdom is renowned for its excellent educational system and its high standard universities.
+The United Kingdom is renowned for its excellent educational system and high standard universities.
 To graduate from a British school or university is a fantastic ticket for a successful career in the UK or anywhere else in the world.

 You may wish to study and improve your English or enroll onto a wide variety of courses and qualifications open to overseas students.